 Another small chest freezer on the back porch has our soup bones, chicken, pork, and vegetables.
 Until we rearrange things, this works for us.
 You’ll find what works best for you.

 If you want to be a better steward with your resources, have rich choices in your menu-planning, feed your family quality food on a budget, and smile in the face of a job loss or an emergency, let me suggest you invest a portion of your grocery budget to long-term food storage.

-Your thriving storehouse makes it SO MUCH EASIER to
+A THRIVING storehouse makes it SO much easier to

-- Eliminate the buy-forget-waste cycle (No more velvety berries or slimy spinach!)
+Eliminate the buy-forget-waste cycle (No more bearded berries or slimy spinach!)

 The Magnificent Canned-Food Butler!

 Our basement is equipped with specialty units for storing CANNED GOODS.
 (Canned in a can, as opposed to “canned” in a jar…) Thrive Life carries these wonderful creations that hold from 112 to 300 cans of food, depending upon the configuration you choose.
 The cans roll in and are stored in such a way that it’s first-in-first-out.

 Whether it’s Family Cans or Pantry Cans from Thrive Life, or the soups and tuna you stocked up on, these babies will hold them all.
 Seriously, they’re an organizer’s dream!